tpeach90/FlexiSocial/README.md

 + PostgreSQL database, making use of the PostGIS extension for storing geographical data.
 + GraphGL Yoga server.
++ File server (currently used only for serving and uploading user images)
 + React Native app/front end.
 Using React Redux for state management and Apollo Client for contacting the graphQL server.

-Typescript is the language used for the server and app.
+Typescript is the language used for the servers and app.

 ## How to install and run